A9u3ybaCyb3r/SOC-Phishing-Defense-Simulation/README.md

 ## Objective:

-To simulate a phishing attack in a controlled lab environment and demonstrate the full incident response lifecycle from attack preparation and execution to threat detection, analysis, and mitigation using tools like Splunk, Snort, Sysmon, and LimaCharlie.
-The project follows the NIST Incident Response Plan and Cyber Kill Chain framework to provide hands-on experience in detecting, analyzing, and responding to cyber threats while identifying key Indicators of Compromise (IOCs) and improving security measures.
+The project aims to simulate a phishing attack in a controlled lab environment and demonstrate the full incident response lifecycle, from attack preparation and execution to threat detection, analysis, and mitigation, using tools like Splunk, Snort, Sysmon, and LimaCharlie.
+It follows the NIST Incident Response Plan and Cyber Kill Chain framework to provide hands-on experience in detecting, analyzing, and responding to cyber threats while identifying key Indicators of Compromise (IOCs) and improving security measures.

 ## Overview